robbybro/berntrump/README.md

 #Twitter Mash

 Twitter Mash takes combines random tweets from the two twitter handles that you specify and spits out the aggregated results.
 You can even retweet the ones you like!
-This project is based on a twitter bot I wrote that combined Bernie Sanders and Donald Trump tweets, which in turn was based on a twitter bot that combined Latour quotes with tweets that included #swag](https://github.com/dariusk/latourswag).
+This project is based on a twitter bot I wrote that combined Bernie Sanders and Donald Trump tweets, which in turn was based on a [twitter bot that combined Latour quotes with tweets that included #swag](https://github.com/dariusk/latourswag).

 ##Instructions